The collective labor agreement has a term from January 1, 2022 to May 1, 2023.

 - A structural annual payment of 275 euros has been agreed for the support staff in proportion to their employment.
 They receive this annually in October.

-- All employees are given 2022 hours for individual relief from the workload.
+- All employees get 63 hours for individual workload relief.
 They can decide for themselves how they want to use this, for example teaching less, other tasks or extra leave.
 This must be done in consultation with the employer.
-Employees can also have these hours paid out once in the 2023-XNUMX school year
+Employees can also have these hours paid out once in the 2022-2023 school year

 - From the 2023-2024 school year, all teachers will be given 16 hours for professionalization.
 In consultation with the manager, these hours are spent on training in the field of basic skills and curriculum revision.
 These 16 hours are in addition to the 83 hours that are already there for professionalization.
 For this year there is a transitional arrangement whereby agreements are made in consultation with the PMR about the spending of the funds.

 - The arrangement for parental leave is being improved.
 In total, all employees are entitled to 830 hours of parental leave per child.
 Half of this part has been paid for 415 hours.
 If you include these paid hours in the first year of your child's life, the reimbursement is 75 percent instead of 55 percent.
 Do not you want that?
 In that case, the paid leave can always be taken until the child is 4 years old, but then the old rule applies: the employer then pays 55 percent of the salary through

 - In this news item light AOb-driver Jelmer Evers agrees to the agreements from the agreement

 - Do you work at one of the schools of Our Secondary Education in Brabant?
 Then read this news item.
 In it puts AObsector director Herman Molleman explains which agreements have been made in this collective labor agreement.
 Or download the negotiating agreement below.